djreiss/cMonkeyNwInf/README.md

 $ numTS : not used, just place an integer in there
 ```

-I assume you have all the pieces in place (tfs list, colMap, and [optionally] envMap)... set them up in R
+Assuming you have all the pieces in place (tfs list ('predictors'), 'colMap', and [optionally] 'envMap')... set them up in R:

 1. the tfs list needs to be called "predictors"
 2. colMap needs to be called "colMap"   (easy ;)